-The Latvian society is and has always been multicultural - more than 150 ethnicities live here.
+The Latvian society is multicultural.
 The Latvian Constitution and legislation guarantee and protect the rights of persons belonging to national minorities to preserve and develop their language and their ethnic and cultural identity.
 Latvia not only protects, but also widely supports national minority languages, education and culture.

 After the restoration of Latvia’s statehood in 1991, the rights of people belonging to national minorities were also renewed, including citizenship, and the naturalisation and integration of the Soviet era immigrants began.
 Society integration became one of the top priorities for the Government of Latvia.

 Latvia has ratified major international human rights instruments, consulted with international human rights experts and followed the recommendations of various international organizations (United Nations, Organization for Security and Co-operation in Europe, Council of Europe etc.) during the drafting of relevant legislation.
 This has helped to ensure that Latvian legislation and practice fully conform with the international standards and practice.

 The Constitution of the Republic of Latvia enshrines the basic principle that persons belonging to national minorities have the right to preserve and develop their language, ethnic and cultural identity.
 Further implementation of the principle is stipulated by the 1991 Law “On the Unrestricted Development and Right to Cultural Autonomy of Latvia's National and Ethnic Groups” providing that state institutions should promote the creation of material conditions for the development of the education, language and culture of national and ethnic groups residing in Latvia through allocating funds from the national budget for such purposes.